KirillKushnarev1/KirillKushnarev1.github.io/_pages/about.md

   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Arts Building</p>
+    <p>Trinity College Dublin</p>
+    <p>Dublin, Ireland</p>

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-I am a pre-doctoral research assistant at the Center for Economic Policy and History at Trinity College Dublin.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+I am a pre-doc at the [Centre for Economics, Policy and History](https://ceph.ie) at Trinity College Dublin.

+I focus on macroeconomics and economic history.
+I work with microdata extracted from censuses and business directories to understand the drivers of and resistance to technological change.
+I am also interested in broad questions of cross-country differences in the formation of upper-level human capital.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.